 When Emergency or Urgent care is received outside the United States and its territories (worldwide coverage) you will be responsible for \$110 per incident.
-Network PlatinumPremier will pay the remaining cost per incident, up to the maximum \$100,000 every year.
+Network Health Plus will pay the remaining cost per incident, up to the maximum \$100,000 every year.
 Some facilities may bill Network Health directly, and this is the preferred method, using U.S. dollars.
 Other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
-In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
+In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and Englishlanguage medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
 Prescription drugs are not covered.

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 7 of this document has information about how to make an appeal.
+Chapter 7 of this document (What to do if you have a problem or complaint (coverage decisions, appeals, complaints) has information about how to make an appeal.